LA County Emergency Resources for Workers and Businesses

 Active Funding Available

-Entertainment Community Fund – Emergency Assistance Funds: Emergency financial assistance available to eligible performing arts and entertainment professionals in times of unexpected critical need and to assist toward basic living expenses such as health care, housing and utilities to prevent eviction or shut offs.
+Entertainment Community Fund – Emergency Assistance Funds: Emergency financial assistance is available to eligible performing arts and entertainment professionals in times of unexpected critical need and to assist toward basic living expenses such as health care, housing and utilities to prevent eviction or shut offs.

 Job Search Assistance